j450nx/SpecFlowTags/README.md

 	create table: var searchCriteria = table.CreateSet<SearchKeyTestData>();
 	create method to fetch data: public string searchKey { get; set; }
 	run a for loop through each data set

+Page Object Model(POM) concept
+	design pattern to create object repository for web elements each web page will be corresponding to the to their page class page class contains all the web page elements and methods to perform on those elements
+	Pro:
+	code will be cleaner and easier to understand object repository is independent of test scripts test scripts will be optimized because of elements repsective abstraction method in page classes
+	Con:
+	time & effort
+	specific to project

+	Steps:
+	create feature class
+	create step definitions class
+	create Pages folder
+	create page class, make it public